 Another layer of security we have is our security team.
 Security team sounds like a big church thing.
 Of course a big church like Saddleback would have that.
 While our security team is great, they are mostly volunteer police veterans who act as consultants when we need a little guidance or help.
 They’ve helped us report some problems to the authorities when mandated reporting issues come up.
 They’re a great safety net.

 How do you train your youth leaders to help care for hurting students?
 You can download a free 74-page document that outlines our training, application, and several resources we’ve created since before we got started until last August when we had our Celebrate Recovery Summit.
 You’ll find that and a wealth of other resources by going to my blog where I’m giving away a ton of free stuff.
-You’ll see several freebies, nuggets of wisdom and guest posts on the topic.Graduation SALE: Discounted prices on Jesus-centered graduation gift sets until May 1.
-Plus, FREE standard shipping.
+You’ll see several freebies, nuggets of wisdom and guest posts on the topic.Graduation SPECIAL: FREE Shipping on Jesus-centered graduation gift sets until June 30.
 Prepare them for what's next!

 What was your main focus during your early trainings?